Nuclear-Liu/tutorials/tdd/dbunit/DbUnit/MODULES/dbUnit Extension/USING DBUNIT/04 Getting Started.md

 ## Database setup with no parent class _没有父类的数据库设置_

 In order to use Dbunit you are not required to extend any classes.
-Simply configure an instance of a DBTestCase subclass, whether directly instantiated or dependency injected in test classes.
+Simply configure an instance of a `DBTestCase` subclass, whether directly instantiated or dependency injected in test classes.

-For example, using PrepAndExpectedTestCase: (also see `TestCases` -> `PrepAndExpectedTestCase` and `DefaultPrepAndExpectedTestCase` JavaDoc).
+For example, using `PrepAndExpectedTestCase`: (also see `TestCases` -> `PrepAndExpectedTestCase` and `DefaultPrepAndExpectedTestCase` JavaDoc).

 ```java
 public class SampleTest